 Site 20SA15 extends approximately 154 meters along the Tittabawassee River (Appendix B).
 A light scatter of FCR, flakes, Late Woodland pottery and Historic period material covers the site.
-A visit to the site in late April of 2007 revealed only minor erosion over most of the site area.
-Extensive vegetation on the bank resulted in poor surface visibility.
-Three FCR and one destroyed, grit-tempered potsherd were observed, but not collected.
-Based on qualities of the temper and paste, the potsherd appeared most consistent with local Late Woodland ceramics.
+A visit to the site in mid-April of 2008 revealed only minor erosion over most of the site area.
+High water and extensive vegetation on the bank resulted in poor surface visibility.
+No artifacts were observed during this initial visit.
+Several FCR were observed, but not collected, during a subsequent visit to the site in early June.
 Even in the absence of periodic high water (currently annual in spring), continued erosion of the fairly high, steep bank is expected.
 Diagnostic artifacts recovered in 1999, 2002 and 2004 indicate that Late Woodland and Historic period components are present (Sommer 2000:10, 2003:12, 2005:12).
 A 1955 aerial photograph of the site area shows that it was under active cultivation at that time.